sanjumsanthosh/Learn_Pytest/Chapter 2/README.md

   * can use `pytest.fail(msg)` for adding custom fail logic ( given in example test_alt_fail.py )
   * or any other uncaught excepitons

+### Test assertion helper

+* A wrapper function to wrap upon a complecated assertion function

 ## Best practices

 * Seperating unit test from the src as a seperte file like `Root/src` & `Root/tests`